-The Front Street highway-railroad grade crossing (hereafter referred to as simply the Front Street crossing) is an intersection where Front Street crosses the CSX-owned railroad line at-grade.
+The Front Street highway-railroad grade crossing (hereafter referred to as simply the Front Street crossing) is the intersection where Front Street crosses the CSX-owned railroad line at grade.

 The location of the crossing is shown on this Google Map —>

-This crossing is considered a public grade crossing because the roadway crossing the tracks is under the jurisdiction of, and maintained by, a public authority — in this case, the Town of West Springfield.
+This crossing is considered a public grade crossing because the roadway that crosses the tracks at this location is under the jurisdiction of and maintained by a public authority — in this case, the Town of West Springfield.

 This crossing has active warning and control devices (bells, flashing lights, and gates) in addition to passive warning devices such as pavement markings.

-The crossing itself, including the warning/control devices, is owned and maintained by CSX.
+The crossing itself, including the active warning and control devices, is owned and maintained by CSX.